meilisearch/specifications/text/0085-api-keys-scoped-api-keys.md

             "updatedAt": null
         },
         {
-            "description": "Default Admin API Key (Do not expose it on frontend side)", "key": "380689dd379232519a54d15935750cc7625620a2ea2fc06907cb40ba5b421b6f",
+            "description": "Default Admin API Key (Use it for all other operations.
+Caution!
+Do not share it on the client side)", "key": "380689dd379232519a54d15935750cc7625620a2ea2fc06907cb40ba5b421b6f",
             "actions": [
                 "*"